Also in this section

 Portfolio transaction costs

-Also referred to as direct transaction costs these are the costs incurred when the fund buys and sells investments.
+Also referred to as direct transaction costs these are cash payments incurred when the fund buys and sells investments, and which reduce fund returns.
 These costs are separate from the ongoing charge and include broker commission (fee paid to a broker to execute a trade) and taxes.
-The transaction costs are the result of decisions made by the fund manager to buy and sell shares to improve returns.
+The transaction costs are the result of decisions made by the fund manager to buy and sell investments with the strategic aim of benefitting the portfolio and improving returns to achieve the objective of a fund.

 Also referred to as indirect transaction costs these costs are different to direct costs as there is no specific cash payment, but these costs do have an impact on the performance of a fund.
 Indirect costs are made up of Dealing/Issue to cancellation spreads and Dilution.